Experience an ancient tradition that lives on in modern times.

 in-person at The Ridges Resort in Hiawassee, GA and online

-Our featured tellers for the 2026 festival will be: Antonio Rocha, Connie Regan-Blake, Peter Cook, Lyn Ford, and Gene Tagaban.
+Our featured tellers for the 2026 festival will be (left to right in the photos): Antonio Rocha, Connie Regan-Blake, Peter Cook, Lyn Ford, and Gene Tagaban.
+Click on their names to learn more about them.

-Lodging: You can stay on-site for the festival!
-The Ridges Resort on Lake Chatuge is offering festival visitors a deeply discounted rate for reserving rooms early.
-Call 706-896-2262, ext. #1, by 3/10/2026 to take advantage of the GMSF2026 rate.
+Lodging: You can stay on site for the festival!
+The Ridges Resort on Lake Chatuge is offering festival visitors a discount ($159/night plus taxes & fees) for reserving rooms early.
+Call 706-896-2262, ext. #1, by 3/10/2026 and ask for the GMSF 2026 rate.

 Check back here and follow our Facebook page for more information on the 2026 festival, and email us at info@gamountainstoryfest.org if you have questions in the meantime.